 GIST is often discovered in the course of routine testing including:

-- Upper endoscopy (inspection of organs or cavities using a device called endoscope)
+- Upper endoscopy (inspection of organs or cavities using a device called an endoscope)

 - Laparoscopy (abdominal exploration using a device called a laparoscope)